 This style of pack is offered in multiple sizes, usually S, M, and L, and you can find the correct fit for you by measuring your torso length.
 Selecting the correct size is vital to the comfort of one of these large packs (see above for more details on sizing) as well as knowing how to properly use it.
 These packs will often be too heavy and too large to cross-over into other activities well, but for multi-day trips with a lot of gear, they will offer the needed capacity, support, and comfort.
 For more on these types of packs, reference our Review of Backpacking Packs.

 Ultralight backpacking is for those experienced hikers that want to reduce weight and carry only the barest essentials.
-A 30-50 pound load is considered a luxury, heavyweight load, under 20-pound base weight (pre-consumables such as food and water) is lightweight, and under 10 base weight is ultralight with under 5 being extreme minimalist.
+A 30-50 lb load is considered a luxury, heavyweight load, under 20 lb base weight (pre-consumables such as food and water) is lightweight, and under 10 lb base weight is ultralight, with under 5 being extreme minimalist.
 The first place to reduce weight is in your pack.
 Large 70-80 liter packs can weigh upwards of 5 pounds themselves, so reducing the capacity and weight of your pack is a surefire way to lighten your load.

 For an ultralight hiker, a 65-liter pack should be the largest capacity needed, even for a multiple day trip, and 40-50 liters is even more common.
 Look for a streamlined, lightweight model without many frills or unnecessary features.
 Ultralight models tend to offer less organizational options and will require more thoughtful and creative packing.
 Be aware that minimalist packs usually use thinner, less durable materials than heavier designs, so your ultralight pack will not last as long as a traditional backpack; however, the saved strain on your shoulders is probably worth it.
 Like most packs, ultralight models come in multiple sizes, and most incorporate a hole for a hydration bladder hose.